buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBeam.md

 ### Material Profile Set Usage

-The Material Profile Set Usage defines the assignment of an IfcMaterialProfileSetUsage to the IfcBeamType providing a common profile definition to all occurrences of this IfcBeamType.
-Beams with composite profile can be represented by referring to several IfcMaterialProfile's within the IfcMaterialProfileSet that is referenced from the IfcMaterialProfileSetUsage.
+Figure 196 illustrates assignment of _IfcMaterialProfileSetUsage_ and _IfcMaterialProfileSet_ to the _IfcColumnType_ and the _IfcColumn_ occurrence.
+Both the _IfcMaterialProfileSet_ and _IfcProfileDef_ is shared between all occurrences.

 ![Material profile set and usage](../../../../figures/ifcbeam-01.png)

 Figure 196 — Beam profile usage

-> EXAMPLE  Figure 196 illustrates assignment of IfcMaterialProfileSetUsage and IfcMaterialProfileSet to the IfcBeam as the beam occurrence and to the IfcBeamType.
-The same IfcMaterialProfileSet shall be shared by many occurrences of IfcMaterialProfileSetUsage.
-This relationship shall be consistent to the relationship between the IfcBeamType and the IfcBeam.
+Figure 197 illustrates cardinal point alignment.
+The use of _IfcCardinalPointEnum_ must be consistent with the placement of the extrusion body provided by _IfcExtrudedAreaSolid_._Position_.

 ![Cardinal point usage](../../../../figures/ifcbeam_cardinalpoint.png)

 Figure 197 — Beam cardinal points

-Figure 197 illustrates alignment of cardinal points.
-It has to be guaranteed that the use of IfcCardinalPointEnum is consistent to the placement of the extrusion body provided by IfcExtrudedAreaSolid.Position

-The cardinal points 8 (top centre) and 6 (mid-depth right) are assigned according to the definition at IfcCardinalPointReference
+Figure 198 illustrates assignment of a composite profile by using _IfcCompositeProfileDef_ for geometric representation and several _IfcMaterialProfile_ entities within the _IfcMaterialProfileSet_.

 ![Material profile set and usage](../../../../figures/ifcbeam-02.png)

 Figure 198 — Beam composite profiles

-Figure 198 illustrates assignment of a composite profile by using IfcCompositeProfile for geometric representation and several IfcMaterialProfile's within the IfcMaterialProfileSet.

 ### Object Typing